vchhikara/opencode-remote/README.md

 **LAN-first.
 No hosted OpenCode Remote backend is required.**

-For access outside your local network, use your own private networking layer such as **Tailscale**, or optionally expose the bridge through a tunnel such as **Cloudflare Tunnel**.
+For access outside your local network, use your own private networking layer such as [Tailscale](https://tailscale.com), or optionally expose the bridge through a tunnel such as [Cloudflare Tunnel](https://developers.cloudflare.com/tunnel).

 ---

 ## Why OpenCode Remote?

 SSH gives you a shell.

-A mobile browser gives you a webpage.
+A mobile browser gives you a web-page.
 Neither is a particularly good interface for supervising an autonomous coding agent from a phone.
 OpenCode Remote exposes the parts of an agent workflow that actually matter on mobile:

 | Capability | OpenCode Remote |